jinchiniao/CAS-VSR-S68/README.md

 ## File Structure and Contents
 When you first download zip files, please extract it using the following command.
 ```
 cat CAS-VSR-S68.tar.gz* > CAS-VSR-S68.tar.gz
 tar -xzvf CAS-VSR-S68.tar.gz
 ```
 ### `lip_imgs` (Lip Images)
 For each sample, the visual sequence of the lip regions corresponding with each utterance is stored in a zip file.
 You can extract them with the following command.
 ```
-unzip lip_imags/*.zip
+unzip lip_imgs/*.zip
 ```
-this directory contains folders of lip region images.
-Each folder is named with the unique identifier (UUID) of the video clip and contains a sequence of ``.jpg` images.
+This directory contains folders of lip region images.
+Each folder is named with a unique identifier (UUID) of the video clip and contains a sequence of ``.jpg` images.

 Example: